janbjorge/pgqueuer/docs/database_initialization.md

 ## Database installation/uninstallation

-pgqueuer provides a command-line interface for easy management of installation and uninstallation.
+PGQueuer provides a command-line interface for easy management of installation and uninstallation.
 Ensure you have configured your [environment variables](https://magicstack.github.io/asyncpg/current/api/index.html#connection) or use the appropriate flags to specify your database credentials.

-### Installing pgqueuer database components:
+### Installing PGQueuer database components:
 ```bash
 python -m pgqueuer install
 ```

-### Uninstalling pgqueuer database components:
+### Uninstalling PGQueuer database components:
 ```bash
 python -m pgqueuer uninstall
 ```